According to Megan Garber, New York Times revenue is up…and not because of the strong SEO, but rather the strong brand they built.

 If you are using Twitter and share their content, make sure to share their Twitter handle so they see what you are doing…

-Then take some time to leave high-quality comment on posts.
+Then take some time to leave high-quality comments on posts.

-Another way to get a hold of these guys is to connect with a blogger who has written for this blog in the past.
-I like this approach because if you can get a recommendation that the blogger knows…you are more likely to get accepted.
+Another way to get a hold of these guys is to connect with the blogger who has written for this blog in the past.
+I like this approach because if you can get a recommendation from that blogger, you are more likely to get accepted.

-I think meeting bloggers at conference is also a major way to meet bloggers.
+I think meeting bloggers at conferences is also a major way to expand your connections.
 There is nothing like meeting them in person!
 Buy them a drink or dinner and make a good impression on them.
 Ask them questions and then trade emails before you leave.

 Once you have that connection with the blogger, take care of it.
-Email them and tell them you’d love to help them in any way you can.
-Suggest a small commitment to help them answer comments…as you of course, but in an effort to ease that bloggers work load.
+Email her and tell her you’d love to help her in any way you can.
+Suggest a small commitment to help her answer comments (as yourself, of course) in an effort to ease that blogger’s work load.

-Or you could offer to write a free report for them…or find some gap in the content on their website and offer to write the post that fills it.
+Or you could offer to write a free report for them.
+You can also find some gap in the content on their website and offer to write a post that fills it.

 Why is it important to connect with an A-list blogger?
-This is all part of building your online brand…and a top-notch blogger can really help you get into the big leagues in half the time if you tried to do it on your own.
+This is all part of building your online brand.
+A top-notch blogger can really help you get into the big leagues in half the time you’d spend trying to do it on your own.
 Besides, this person is capable of greasing the slide of success.